Partitioning and Observability in Linear Systems via Submodular Optimization: Introduction and Contributions

-\begin{itemize} \item We introduce a system partitioning framework that maximizes observability-based metrics of LTI subsystem dynamics, while considering overall system's observability.
+\parstartc{Paper contributions} As compared to the aforementioned literature, this paper partitions an LTI system into $k$ interconnected subsystems by maximizing an observability-based metric/measure of the subsystem dynamics.
+Observing internal states from external measurements implies that there exists a coupling network between internal states, this enables leveraging observability for structural inference~\cite{Succar2025}.
+Building on this notion, we exploit the internal state connections, quantified using each subsystem’s observability Gramian, to identify subsystems that partition a system while maximizing an observability-based metric.
+The SP problem, then solved for the partitions, is related to the subsystem observability properties of the dynamical system; it ensures that state information is retained within each cluster while maximizing overall system observability.
+The observability-based partitioning problem, and the interplay between partitioning and observability in linear systems, has not been thoroughly investigated and remains an open problem to the best of the authors’ knowledge; this paper aims to fill this gap. \begin{itemize} \item We introduce a system partitioning framework that maximizes observability-based metrics of LTI subsystem dynamics, while considering overall system's observability.
 The partitioning problem is formulated as a submodular set function maximization problem under a partition matroid which dictates the allocation of measurable states to partitions that yield maximal observability gain.
 This makes the otherwise combinatorial partitioning problem solvable in polynomial time.
 In doing so, we also show that the objective function representing the observability measures of the subsystem dynamics retains the modularity, submodularity, and monotonicity properties of the original observability-based measures under no system partitioning. \item We extend the observability-based SP problem to partitioned systems by solving it under a partition matroid constraint which represents the sensors that can be allocated to each partition.
-We show that the submodular properties of parameterized observability measures are retained for a partitioned system, enabling the use of greedy algorithms with theoretical guarantees. \item {We efficiently solve the optimal partitioning by utilizing a continuous greedy algorithm.} A multilinear relaxation is utilized to enable greedy selection under a matroid constraint while achieving a $(1 - 1/e)$ performance guarantee. \item We provide theoretical bounds that characterize the relationship between the observability measures of the global system and those of the sum of local subsystems.
+We show that the submodular properties of parameterized observability measures are retained for a partitioned system, enabling the use of greedy algorithms. \item We efficiently solve the optimal partitioning by utilizing a continuous greedy algorithm.
+A multilinear relaxation is utilized to enable greedy selection under a matroid constraint while achieving a $(1 - 1/e)$ performance guarantee. \item We provide theoretical bounds that characterize the relationship between the observability measures of the global system and those of the sum of local subsystems.
 Such bounds quantify performance loss—or lack thereof—when solving the SP problem in the partitioned versus unpartitioned system. \item We validate the proposed partition and SP framework on two combustion reaction networks.
 The results empirically validate the theoretical bounds for the $\log\!\det$ metric under varying partition numbers, and sensor configurations. \end{itemize}